-Process Maps are detailed flow diagram of the process using color coded symbols that drill further into the high level map generated on the SIPOC.
+A Process Map (aka Process Flow Chart) is a detailed flow diagram of the process using color coded symbols that drill further into the high-level map generated on the SIPOC.

 To capture all the complexity and improvement opportunities by analyzing each step in detail.
 Seek out the 7-Wastes and enhance current value-added activities.